 - List item 3

 - etc …

-10. Ordered list – This button changes your selected text block into an ordered list, e.g.:
+10. Ordered list – This button turns your selected text into an ordered list like the example below:

 - List item 1

 - List item 2